huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

 * `keep_last_manual_snapshot` - (Optional, Int) The number of latest manual snapshots that need to be retained when deleting the cluster.

+* `logical_cluster_enable` - (Optional, Bool) Specified whether to enable logical cluster.
+The switch needs to be turned on before creating a logical cluster.

 <a name="DwsCluster_PublicIp"></a>
 The `PublicIp` block supports: